Rank Jumps and Growth of Shafarevich--Tate Groups for Elliptic Curves in $\mathbb{Z}/p\mathbb{Z}$-Extensions: Acknowledgements

 \section{Acknowledgements}

-LB and DK thank Rahul Arora, Christopher Keyes, Debasis Kundu, Allysa Lumley, Jackson Morrow, Kumar Murty, and Mohammed Sadek for helpful discussions during the preparation of this article.
+LB and DK thank Rahul Arora, Christopher Keyes, Debasis Kundu, Allysa Lumley, Jackson Morrow, Kumar Murty, Mohammed Sadek, and Frank Thorne for helpful discussions during the preparation of this article.
 LB and DK thank Henri Darmon for his continued support.
 LB acknowledges the support of the CRM-ISM Postdoctoral Fellowship.
 DK acknowledges the support of the PIMS Postdoctoral Fellowship.
-This work was initiated by LB and DK during the thematic semester ``Number Theory -- Cohomology in Arithmetic'' at Centre de Recherches Mathématiques (CRM) in Fall 2020.
+AR's research is supported by the CRM Simons postdoctoral fellowship.
+This work was initiated by LB and DK during the thematic semester ``Number Theory -- Cohomology in Arithmetic'' at Centre de Recherches Math{\'e}matiques (CRM) in Fall 2020.
 LB and DK thank the CRM for the hospitality and generous supports.
 AR thanks Ravi Ramakrishna, R. Sujatha, and Tom Weston for their support and guidance, and thanks Larry Washington for helpful conversations.
 We thank Henri Darmon, Chantal David, Antonio Lei, Robert Lemke Oliver, Jackson Morrow, Ross Paterson, Ravi Ramakrishna, and Larry Washington for their comments on an earlier draft of this paper.
+We thank the referee for the timely review and for the suggestions that led to various improvements in the exposition.